-As of March 1, 2022, applications are no longer being accepted for the 2022 cycle.
-Applicants who submitted an application will be notified of their status by the end of March.
+Applications for the 2023 Mentorship Program will be accepted between January 27 and March 2.
+Applicants who submit an application will be notified of their status by the end of March.

-April – November: The mentorship program is expected to formally commence the last week in March and conclude in November 2022.
+Late March – November: The mentorship program is expected to formally commence mid-March and conclude in November 2023.
 The commitment is for 8 months in total.
 On average, each mentor/mentee spends 1-2 hours per month connecting.

-A Code of Conduct is available for review in the application.
+A Code of Conduct is available here for review.
+Applicants will sign off on the code when subitting their application.
 Please read through it.
 If matched, both mentors and mentees agree and sign the Code of Conduct.
 Additionally, each match is encouraged to have a conversation about their individual expectations and how to appropriately hold one another accountable.